jonathanscholtes/Azure-AI-RAG-CSharp-Semantic-Kernel-Functions/README.md

 > Updates and modifications are being made frequently, which may impact stability or functionality.
 This notice will be removed once development is complete and the project reaches a stable release.

-# GenAI RAG Chat Solution with .NET, Semantic Kernel, Python, and Prompty
+# GenAI RAG Chat Solution with .NET, Semantic Kernel Function, Python, and React JS

 ## Overview

-This repository provides a guide to operationalizing a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
-The solution includes a RAG Chat API that leverages customer data, along with technical HTML files, to assist customer support teams in troubleshooting customer issues efficiently.
-It utilizes Azure services such as Azure AI Search for vector storage and Azure OpenAI for model inference, all supported by a .NET-based API backend.
+This repository provides a comprehensive guide to deploying a Generative AI (GenAI) solution on Azure utilizing a Retrieval-Augmented Generation (RAG) architecture.
+The solution features a RAG Chat API with a web front-end that seamlessly integrates CosmosDB data and technical HTML files, enabling customer support teams to resolve issues more efficiently.

-Designed with a focus on security, scalability, and optimal user experience, this solution follows best practices for deploying RAG workflows on Azure.
-It ensures seamless integration of data retrieval and generative capabilities, providing robust, context-aware responses to customer queries while maintaining high standards for data privacy and system performance.
+Built on a .NET-based API backend, the solution leverages Azure AI Search for vector storage and Azure OpenAI for model inference.
+It is further enhanced with Semantic Kernel functions, Python scripts, and a React JS front-end, ensuring a robust and scalable framework for delivering accurate and context-aware customer support.

 ## Key Features